-Although dads in most Western cultures are expected to actively participate in labor and delivery, they receive little guidance about their involvement.
+Although dads in most Western cultures are expected to actively participate

+involvement.
+What should they do?
 How should they feel during the nine

 months?
 The roles played by their own fathers often don't give them clear

 The tension may swell when men go with their partners to prenatal exams or

 other "women only" activities.
 Expectant dads feel awkward and wonder:

 Where should I stand?
 What should I look at?
 How should I feel about this

-other person touching and intimately examining my wife?
+other person touching and intimately examining my partner?
 Can I ask

 questions without appearing stupid?

 about losing their partner's love and affection once the baby is born.